@vite-js/uinpm

 Detect & block this

-O3 blocks @vite-js/ui-class packages before install and in CI — and if it already ran, its runtime egress monitoring catches the credential exfiltration and severs the channel.
+O3 blocks @vite-js/ui-class packages before install and in CI — and if it already ran, its runtime egress monitoring catches the C2 callback and severs the channel.